Department website: http://lib.ua.edu

-The University Libraries discovery interface, Scout, is accessible through the Libraries website and provides access to the full catalog of local holdings, as well as wide variety of database content – including scholarly and trade journals, popular magazines, current and historic newspapers, microfilm, federal government documents, digital archives, as well as streaming audio and video.
+The University Libraries discovery interface, Scout, is accessible through the Libraries website and provides access to the full catalog of local holdings, as well as a wide variety of database content – including scholarly and trade journals, popular magazines, current and historic newspapers, microfilm, federal government documents, digital archives, and streaming audio and video.
 Links to books and electronic materials on reserve, Interlibrary Loan services, and other self-initiated services, such as renewing books and requesting materials from the Libraries Annex, are also available.
-Faculty and students also have access to research collections encompassing more than 1 million titles from the Center for Research Libraries (CRL) via Interlibrary Loan.

 Amelia Gayle Gorgas Library

-The Circulation Desk, located on the second level, serves as the central check-out area for media production equipment, laptops, calculators, headphones, Oculus Rift, books, and other materials.
+The Circulation Desk, located on the second level, serves as the central check-out area for media production equipment, laptops, headphones, books, and other materials.
 Items requested through InterLibrary Loan can also be picked up at the Circulation Desk.
-Gorgas 205 (a large meeting room for University events), the Pearce Foyer (exhibition space), group study spaces, and the Sanford Media Center, a leading-edge facility for digital media production for students, are all located on the second level.
+The Sanford Media Center, a leading-edge facility for digital media production for students, is also located on the second level.

 Angelo Bruno Business Library

 Angelo Bruno Business Library serves the business information needs of the campus, and in particular the students, faculty, and staff of the Culverhouse College of Business, and the Manderson Graduate School of Business.
 The library also houses the college's Sloan Y. Bashinsky Sr. Computer Center.